daattali/beautiful-jekyll/_posts/2019-09-30-Logistic Regressions and Rare Events.md

 ## Defining our stratified sampling method

 I am doing all this in python.
-While sci-kit learn has a K-Fold class, that produces K-splits of the data, my specific task requires the following sampling procedure:
+While sklearn has a K-Fold class, which produces K-splits of the data, my specific task requires the following sampling procedure:

 1. Split data into K-folds defined as $k \in \{1,..,K\}$
 2. Within a training set in fold $k$, run our stratified sampling procedure